 8. Resubmissions from previous years are NOT allowed.

-- This program will support five South Asian Canadian short narrative film projects with assistance of up to $15000 each plus hands-on workshops and mentorship.
+- This program will support up to five South Asian Canadian short narrative film projects with assistance of up to $15000 each plus hands-on workshops and mentorship.

 - Drawdown schedule will be determined at the time of contracting, but best efforts will be made to provide most of the funding up front prior to production.